Maginot Line: Postwar assessment

 The psychological factor of the Maginot Line has also been discussed.
-Its construction created a false sense of security, which was widely believed by the French population.
+Its construction created a false sense of security, which was widely believed in by the French population.
 Kaufmann and Kaufmann comment that it was an unintended consequence of André Maginot's efforts to "focus the public's attention on the work being done, emphasising the role and nature of the line".
 That resulted in "the media exaggerating their descriptions by turning the line into an impregnable fortified position that would seal the frontier".
 The false sense of security contributed "to the development of the "Maginot mentality".

 Jackson commented that "it has often been alleged that the Maginot Line contributed to France's defeat by making the military too complacent and defence-minded.
 Such accusations are unfounded".
-Historians have pointed to numerous reasons for the French defeat: faulty strategy and doctrine, dispersion of forces, the loss of command and control, poor communications, faulty intelligence that provided excessive German numbers, the slow nature of the French response to the German penetration of the Ardennes and a failure to understand the nature and speed of the German doctrine.
-More seriously, historians have noted rather than the Germans doing what the French had envisioned, the French played into the Germans' hand, culminating in their defeat.
+Historians have pointed to numerous reasons for the French defeat: faulty strategy and doctrine, dispersion of forces, the loss of control, poor communications, faulty intelligence that provided excessive German numbers, the slow nature of the French response to the German penetration of the Ardennes and a failure to understand the nature and speed of the German doctrine.
+Historians have noted that rather than the Germans doing what the French had envisioned, the French played into the Germans' hands, culminating in their defeat.

 When the French Army failed in Belgium, the Maginot Line covered their retreat.
 Romanych and Rupp indicate that except for the loss of several insignificant fortifications from insufficient defending troops, the actual fortifications and troops "withstood the test of battle", repulsed numerous attacks, and "withstood intense aerial and artillery bombardment".
 Kaufmann and Kaufmann point to the Maginot Line along the Italian border, which "demonstrated the effectiveness of the fortifications... when properly employed".

 Cultural impact

+The line features in "Imagine Me in the Maginot Line", a 1939 comedy song performed by the British comedian George Formby.
+It is sung in the voice of a member of the British Expeditionary Force stationed on the line.

-The term "Maginot Line" has become a part of the English language: "America's Maginot Line" was the title used for an Atlantic Magazine article about America's military bases in Asia.
+The term "Maginot Line" has become a part of the English language: "America's Maginot Line" was the title used for an The Atlantic article about America's military bases in Asia.
 The article portrayed vulnerability by showing a rocket being transported through a marshy area atop an ox.
 New York Times headlined "Maginot Line in the Sky" in 2000 and "A New Maginot Line" in 2001.
 It was also frequently referenced in wartime films, notably Thunder Rock, The Major and the Minor (albeit as a comedic metaphor) and Passage to Marseille.

 Somewhat like "line in the sand" it is also used in non-military situations, as in "Reagan's budgetary Maginot Line."

 Canadian singer-songwriter Geoff Berner has a song called "Maginot Line" on his album We Shall Not, detailing the debacle.